Lotus 23: The 23C

+The Lotus 23C at an SVRA event at Indianapolis Motor Speedway in 2026.

 The 23B proved to be very successful in being a "giant killer" often beating cars in larger classes, but the limited road adhesion due to the narrow tyre width became apparent as the shortcoming in running with the larger cars.
 The 23C was developed using much wider Formula Two tyres mounted on wider 6-stud, six-spoke magnesium wheels front and rear.
 The body received wing-extensions to cover the wider tyres, with the characteristic 23/23B rear wings (covering the top half of the wheels on the outside) cut-out to expose the entire tyre/wheel in the side view.

 Lotus 23 proved a competitive, durable, and popular race car.
 These cars are still a mainstay of vintage racing in Europe and the United States today.

 Including the 23B and 23C, about 130 examples were made in period, but the popularity of the model led to many additional cars assembled from replacement and reproduction parts.
 The current estimate on the total number ranges between 200 and 400 excluding Xanthos and Noble.